jpbeaudet/rpc2-tester/README.md

 # rpc2-tester
 ##### Dummy dashnoard to test json-rpc client and methods

-###### Descrption:
+###### Description:
-An alternative to [Guru JSON-RPC Tester](http://gurujsonrpc.appspot.com/ "GuruRpctester") or postman for easy rpc2 method testing on any rpc server endpoint
+An alternative to [Guru JSON-RPC Tester](http://gurujsonrpc.appspot.com/ "GuruRpctester") or postman for easy rpc2 method testing on any rpc server endpoint.

 #### Version: 1.1
 ##### Dependencies: